rafrombrc/therapish/content/post/object_permanence.md

 A baby's delight at the game "peek-a-boo" is often brought up to illustrate object permanence.
-Peek-a-boo is wasted effort with a newborn, who hasn't even developed a relationship to the experience of seeing a face, much less come to know that the human face belongs to a persistent other.
-Nor does peek-a-boo excite an older child, who perfectly well understands that the face is attached to a person, and the person is still just right there, even if the face isn't visible.
-Peek-a-boo enthralls those old enough to recognize a friendly face, but young enough to still be making sense of it disappearing, and to be delighted each time it reappears anew.
+Peek-a-boo is wasted effort with a newborn, who hasn't even developed a relationship to the experience of seeing a face.
+Nor does peek-a-boo excite an older child, who has seen numerous faces, who knows that each face is attached to a person, and that the person is still just right there, even if the face isn't visible.
+Peek-a-boo only enthralls those old enough to delight in a friendly face, but young enough to still be making sense of the face's disappearance, to feel some amount of thrill, surprise, and or relief each time it reappears.

 There is no consensus on exactly when humans develop object permanence.
 The prominent Swiss psychologist